eficode-academy/artifactory-katas/gradle_build/README.md

     ```
 - Promote your build from `$KATA_USER-gradle-dev-local` to `$KATA_USER-gradle-release-local`.

     **Hint:** Use the `PromoteBuild` task at the bottom of `build.gradle`.
 You will need to fill out `myBuildName` and `myBuildNumber` with the names you decided in the previous step.
-Then you can call `gradle PromoteBuild` in your commandline
+Then you can call `gradle PromoteBuild` in your commandline.
+    This task uses `curl` and the Artifactory REST API to send a promotion query, which has been generated for you in the local file `promote_build_query.json`.
+In real life, you should use an http library, and not attempt to call `curl` with Groovy.

     **Info:** If you want to know more about the payload data we send to Artifactory to make a promotion, have a look at [the official documentation](https://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API#ArtifactoryRESTAPI-BuildPromotion).
 The JSON spec shows how it is possible to promote without moving artifacts, and how it can also be used just to add properties to files in a build.